 General Data Protection Regulation (GDPR) – Policy

-P N Daly Ltd is committed to protecting the rights and privacy of employees, clients, clients’ customers and the general public in accordance with the General Data Protection Regulation (GDPR).
-This new law takes effect from 25th May 2018.
-It replaces the Data Protection Act.
+PN Daly Ltd is committed to protecting the rights and privacy of employees, clients, clients’ customers and the general public in accordance with the General Data Protection Regulation (GDPR).
+This new law took effect on 25th May 2018.
+It replaced the Data Protection Act.
 Organisations must demonstrate that they comply with the new law.
 This policy supersedes any previous company policies in respect of personal data.

 - Processing is necessary for the performance of a contract with the data subject or to take steps to enter a contract.

 - Processing is necessary for compliance with a legal obligation.

 - Processing is necessary to protect the vital interests of a data subject or another person.